Edmonton Transit Service: Hybrid and electric buses

 As of fall 2009, only the two Orion hybrids were in service.
-New Flyer/ISE hybrids 6003 and 6004 have since been converted to diesel buses as of 2011.
+New Flyer/ISE hybrids 6003 and 6004 were since converted to diesel buses as of 2011.
 New Flyer/Allison 6002 was revamped with new features and technology to become the ETS Platinum Bus, also referred to as the "Painted Lady".

-In Spring 2014, ETS unveiled a full electric bus for a four-month pilot program through October 2014.
+In spring 2014, ETS unveiled a full electric bus for a four-month pilot program through October 2014.
 The buses were referred to as "ETS Stealth Buses" and were on lease from Build Your Dreams (BYD) Co.
 Ltd. The buses did not have a fare box, but instead were accepting customer surveys about electric buses as fare.
-Even without fare capacity the buses were placed on several different routes around the city to give many Edmontonians the ability to experience the new exhaust-less bus.
+Even without fare capacity the buses were placed on several different routes around the city to give Edmontonians the ability to experience the new exhaustless bus.
 These test buses were not winterized.